-Amanda Keton is Managing Director for Tides Advocacy, where she oversees the programmatic and financial operations.
+Amanda Keton is the Chief Executive Officer for Tides Advocacy, where she oversees the programmatic and financial operations.
 Previously, she worked for Ernst & Young providing nonprofit organizations with tax consulting, advisory and compliance services.
 Amanda is on the Board of Directors for Network for Good, and her past board service includes the ACLU of Northern California and the San Francisco LGBT Community Center.
 Amanda is a member of the California State Bar and graduated with a Master of Laws in Taxation cum laude and Juris Doctor from University of San Diego School of Law.
 Amanda also completed a Master of Arts in Education.

 Romilda (Romy) Justilien serves as the Deputy Director of Tides Advocacy, where she supports the strategic and operational infrastructure to unleash the power of 85+ advocacy organizations and grantmaking funds.
 Romy was previously a social impact consultant at FSG advising foundations, corporations, and nonprofits on philanthropic strategy, collective impact efforts, and social responsibility models.
 Romy obtained her Master of Public Policy from the University of Minnesota and Bachelors in Family, Youth, and Community Sciences from the University of Florida.
 She is originally from Miami and resides in Oakland.

 Jackie Valle serves as Senior Executive Coordinator for Tides Advocacy She is a graduate of the History and Theory of Contemporary Art MA program at the San Francisco Art Institute.
 Her creative and academic work examines how art at the intersections of smell/vision can develop critical understandings of (bio and necro)politics in visual culture.
 Before moving to the Bay Area and joining Tides Advocacy, she worked in arts and education, focusing on First Generation initiatives, on the U.S. East Coast.